Dynamic optical coherence tomography algorithm for label-free assessment of swiftness and occupancy of intratissue moving scatterers: Introduction

 One limitation of OCT is its lack of sensitivity to intratissue and intracellular activities.
 However, this limitation has recently been overcome by an emerging methodology called dynamic OCT (DOCT) \cite{Apelian2016BOE, Ren2024CB}.
 DOCT is a combination of time-sequential OCT signal acquisition and subsequent temporal analysis of the signal sequence.

 Several signal analysis algorithms have been developed for DOCT.
-One type of algorithm computes the variance or standard deviation of the time-sequential OCT signals, directly \cite{Oldenburg2012BOE, Oldenburg2015Optica, Apelian2016BOE, Thouvenin2017JBO, El-Sadek2020BOE, Park2021BOE} or indirectly \cite{Scholler2019OpEx, KYFei2024BOE} This approach uses the magnitude of the OCT signal fluctuations to contrast intratissue and intracellular activities.
-Another type of algorithm computes the temporal autocorrelation of time-sequential OCT signals \cite{Oldenburg2015Optica, Apelian2016BOE,El-Sadek2020BOE}, and uses the decorrelation properties as the contrast source.
-Yet another type of algorithms analyzes the power spectral density of time-sequential OCT signals through a numerical Fourier transform \cite{Ling2017LSM, Thouvenin2017IOVS, Munter2020OL, Leung2020BOE, Xia2023Optica, KYChen2024BOE}, and using the dominant frequency or powers within several frequency bins as the contrast source.
+One type of algorithm computes the variance or standard deviation of the time-sequential OCT signals, directly \cite{Oldenburg2012BOE, Oldenburg2015Optica, Apelian2016BOE, Thouvenin2017JBO, El-Sadek2020BOE, Park2021BOE} or indirectly \cite{Scholler2019OpEx, KYFei2024BOE}.
+This approach uses the magnitude of the OCT signal fluctuations to contrast intratissue and intracellular activities.
+Another type of algorithm computes the temporal autocorrelation of time-sequential OCT signals \cite{Oldenburg2015Optica, Apelian2016BOE,El-Sadek2020BOE}, and uses the decorrelation properties as the contrast source. \revstart{c1-3} Yet another type of algorithm analyzes the power spectral density of time-sequential OCT signals through a numerical Fourier transform \cite{Ling2017LSM, Thouvenin2017IOVS, Munter2020OL, Leung2020BOE, Xia2023Optica, KYChen2024BOE, Yin2025NPJ}, and uses the dominant frequency or powers within several frequency bins as the contrast source.
+The final type of algorithm analyzes the phase difference between the complex OCT signals at two adjacent time points \cite{Hildebrandt2025OL}, and uses the average and standard deviation of all the phase differences as the contrast source. \revend

 The present authors have previously developed two DOCT algorithms.
 The first is the logarithmic intensity variance (LIV), which is defined as the time variance of dB-scaled OCT signal intensity \cite{El-Sadek2020BOE}.
-LIV quantifies the magnitude of signal scintillation, which had been considered to related the magnitude of intratissue activities.
+LIV quantifies the magnitude of signal scintillation, which had been considered to be related to the magnitude of intratissue activities.
 The other is the OCT correlation decay speed (OCDS), which is defined as the slope of the auto-correlation curve of the time-sequential OCT signal within a particular range of the auto-correlation delay time \cite{El-Sadek2020BOE}.
-OCDS reflects the speed of OCT signal scintillation, which had been considered to relate to the speed of the intratissue activities.
+OCDS reflects the speed of OCT signal scintillation, which had been considered to be related to the speed of the intratissue activities.
 Previous studies have examined delay-time ranges of [12.8 ms, 64 ms] and [204.8 ms, 1228.8 ms], with the corresponding OCDS referred to as early OCDS (\OCDSe) and late OCDS (\OCDSl), respectively \cite{El-Sadek2020BOE, El-Sadek2021BOE}. \OCDSe and \OCDSl are considered to be indicators of fast and slow intratissue activities, respectively.